el95149/generator-jhipster-hipselect/README.md

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) blueprint, that is meant to be used in a JHipster application.
+It replaces standard HTML 'select' elements, in Vue templates, with their [v-select](https://vue-select.org/) counterparts.

 # Prerequisites